FAQs for Graduates

 What (and when) is Grad Fair?

-Caps and gowns are available for rent at the HSU Bookstore.
+Caps and gowns are available for purchase at the HSU Bookstore.
 Master's degree Candidates may purchase a Master's hood for the hooding ceremony.
 The color of the Master's hood differs, depending upon the degree.
 Master's degree students graduating with distinction may purchase a gold honor stole.

 When and where do I line up for the ceremony?